-Fifth grade students across Wisconsin are learning to be ready for disasters and emergencies through a new program.
+Fifth grade students across Wisconsin are learning to be ready for disasters and emergencies through STEP, Student Tools for Emergency Planning.

-STEP students at Wonewoc-Center Elementary show off their emergency backpacks.
+STEP students at Wonewoc-Center Elementary show off their emergency backpack.

 Roosevelt Elementary in Oshkosh